microsoft/winget-cli/doc/specs/#2129 - Side-by-side.md

 ### WinGet List

-When more than one version of a package is installed on the system, all installed versions will all be listed.
+When more than one version of a package is installed on the system, all installed versions will be listed.
 Only the latest version of an installed package will show results in the "Available" column if a newer version is available in a configured source.

 ### WinGet Upgrade